Best Truck GPS (Review & Buying Guide) in 2022

 Q: What do I do if my truck GPS device doesn’t respond?

-A: First, disconnect the device from the power source, and turn it off for about 10 minutes.
-Then power it on.
+A: Disconnect the device from the power source, turn it off for about 10 minutes, and then power it on.
 If that doesn’t work, look for a reset button and long-press it.
 Reconnect the GPS unit to the power source.
 If the problem persists, contact the brand’s tech support for assistance.